hashberg-io/hashcons/README.rst

     :alt: standard-readme compliant

-A simple implementation of hash consing and flyweight instance management.
+A simple implementation of flyweight instance management using hash consing.

 .. contents::